 3. Let it come to room temperature

 Another way that you can warm breast milk up is to take it out of the fridge and let it come to room temperature over time.
 (Note: This should only be done with breast milk that has not been frozen.)

 To do this, just take your breast milk out of the fridge about 2 hours before you’ll need it.
 It will gradually warm to the ambient temperature; I did a test once and this took about two hours.

 The breast milk should be used within two hours of the milk coming to room temperature (so, about four hours after you take it out of the fridge).

 Another option is to run warm water and hold the bottle under it until it warms up.

-While this will work, I don’t recommend doing it unless you have no other option, as it can take a long time.
+While this will (eventually) work, I don’t recommend doing it unless you have no other option, because it can take a long time.

 - CDC.
 “Proper Storage and Preparation of Breast Milk.” https://www.cdc.gov/breastfeeding/recommendations/handling_breastmilk.htm